 Originally dating back to 1672, the oak timber frame property had suffered from years of poorly chosen modifications and the use of inappropriate materials.

-The modernisation stripped the house back to the structural core, before sensitively repairing the timber frame and masonry.
-Natural materials were used to repair the lime mortar and to provide insulation through eco-friendly breathable wood fibre panels before re-introducing natural lime render to the exterior.
+The modernisation stripped the house back to the structural core before sensitively repairing the timber frame and masonry.
+Natural materials were used to improve the lime mortar and provide insulation through eco-friendly breathable wood fibre panels before re-introducing natural lime render to the exterior.

-The interior design has a contemporary feel, but with a subtlety that allows the previously hidden historic natural materials to come to the forefront.
-The predominant colour palette is grey and monochrome, with the addition of natural wood features such as doors, furniture and floors, which add warmth and complement the original exposed timber frame which is visible across many of the ceilings and walls.
+The interior design has a contemporary feel but with a subtlety that allows the previously hidden historic natural materials to come to the forefront.
+The predominant colour palette is grey and monochrome, with natural wood features such as doors, furniture and floors, which add warmth and compliment the original exposed timber frame, visible across many of the ceilings and walls.

-The property includes over 65 SQM of Domus’ FSC® certified engineered wood flooring in a pale oak tone which runs throughout the entire downstairs areas, including the kitchen, hallway, living room and dining room.
+The property includes over 65 SQM of Domus’ sustainably certified engineered wood flooring, which runs throughout the entire downstairs area, including the kitchen, hallway, living room and dining room.
 The long, wide planks introduce a calm elegance and soft, understated warmth to the rooms.
-Domus Wood flooring is made from premium quality European oak engineered wood which conforms to the highest technical standards, with an 11mm engineered multi-layer birch base and 4mm oak surface.

-Petrology 8 is a highly textured tile in a matt finish which replicates the appearance and texture of natural slate.
-This design sits within a recess in the wall behind the sink, while the same material has also been fabricated into a shelf for the sink itself.
-This is used next to Dechirer La Suite Net, a delicate textured patterned tile designed by Patricia Urquiola for Mutina.
-Displaying a geometric abstract design set into the surface of the tile, Dechirer La Suite Net is a subtle yet striking design which is further enhanced next to the dark colour and heavy texture of Petrology 8.
+Petrology Stone 8 is a highly textured tile in a matt finish that replicates the appearance of a natural slate.
+This design sits within a recess behind the sink and has been fabricated into a shelf for the sink itself.
+This is used next to Dechirer La Suite Net, a delicate relief patterned tile designed by Patricia Urquiola for Mutina.
+Displaying an abstract geometric design set into the tile's surface, Dechirer La Suite Net is a subtle yet striking design that is further enhanced next to the dark colour and heavy texture of Petrology Stone 8.